johnhaddon/rtd/docs/autoGenerated/GafferScene/Duplicate.md

 are parented alongside the original, and have a transform applied to them.

 ## user

  Container for user-defined plugs.
 Nodes should never make their own plugs here, so users are free to do as they wish.

 ## out

  The processed output scene.

 ## enabled

  The on/off state of the node.
 When it is off, the node outputs the input scene unchanged.

 ## in

  The input scene

 ## parent

  For internal use only.

-## __mapping

- None

 ## target

  The part of the scene to be duplicated.

 ## copies

  The number of copies to be made.

 ## name

  The name given to the copies.
 If this is left empty, the name from the target